Editing fiction? Scrivener makes editing easy.

 Your project’s done.
 It’s time to take it out of Scrivener, to see what you have.
 I like to compile projects for MOBI (Amazon Kindle format) for a first read, but you can compile into PDF, or other formats.
 Your choice.

 Why compile?
-So you can read without distractions, and can get a sense of the project as a whole.
+So you can read without distractions, and can get a sense of your fiction or nonfiction as a whole.
 Stuff that needs to be cut will stand out.

 2. Back to Scrivener: slash and prune